Gun laws in California

 California has state preemption for many, but not all, firearms laws.
 Actual enforcement of California's firearms laws also varies widely across the state.
 Urban areas, such as the San Francisco and Los Angeles metropolitan areas strictly enforce firearms laws, and some communities within these areas have passed local ordinances that make legally owning a firearm difficult.
 Meanwhile, some rural jurisdictions narrowly enforce the same firearms laws by prosecuting only those who demonstrate malicious intent or by not enforcing portions of the state's firearms laws at all.
-State law enforcement agencies, such as the California Highway Patrol, the California Department of Justice, and the California Department of Fish and Game strictly enforce state firearms law everywhere in California.
+State law enforcement agencies, such as the California Highway Patrol, the California Department of Justice, and the California Department of Fish and Game, strictly enforce state firearms law everywhere in California.

 Summary table

-State Constitutional Provisions
+State constitutional provisions

 The Constitution of California does not contain a provision explicitly guaranteeing an individual right to keep and bear arms.
 Article 1, Section 1, of the California Constitution implies a right to self-defense (without specifically mentioning a right to keep and bear arms) and defense of property, by stating, "All people are by nature free and independent and have inalienable rights.
 Among these are enjoying and defending life and liberty, acquiring, possessing, and protecting property, and pursuing and obtaining safety, happiness, and privacy."